remance/Masendor/Readme.md

 To start testing the game run main.py

 Requires PIL 7.2 module for map filtering effect, numpy for array.
-Also the game now currently using pygame 2 module (much faster than 1.9.6).
+Also the game now optimised basing on pygame 2 module (much faster than 1.9.6) and python 3.7.9.

 For Video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw